View full title

 Prohibits facial recognition technology to be used in connection with an officer camera used by both local and state police including the storage of biometric data.

-This bill prohibits the use of facial recognition technology with officer cameras by local and state police.
+This bill prohibits the use of facial recognition technology with officer cameras by local and state police in New York.

-If you operate a police department in New York, you must stop using facial recognition technology with officer cameras immediately.
+If you operate a police agency in New York, you must cease using facial recognition with officer cameras or face legal action.

 What do these statuses mean? ▼